ash-project/ash/README.md

 - The ecto internals that live on structs are going to cause problems w/ pluggability of backends, like the `%Ecto.Association.NotLoaded{}`.
 That backend may need to scrub the ecto specifics off of those structs.

-ETS

-- make ets dep optional
-- Unit test the Ets data layer

-Observability

-- Use telemetry and/or some kind of hook system to add metrics

 Data Layer

-- BIG: support transactions, both detecting that we are in a transaction and specifying a cross data-layer transaction
 - Allow encoding database-level constraints into the resource, like "nullable: false" or something.
 This will let us validate things like not leaving orphans when bulk updating a many to many
 - Eventually data_layers should state what raw types they support, and the filters they support on those raw types
 - Think hard about the data_layer.can? pattern to make sure we're giving enough info, but not too much.